Selwyn Lloyd, 1960-62

 In 1951, Lloyd had married a young woman half his age, a friend of the family: they divorced in 1957.
 As such, he was deeply lonely man, who guarded his private life.
 Macmillan’s betrayal meant he lost his homes, his career and even his much-loved dog.

 Ironically, the betrayal did Macmillan at least as much harm in the end.
 Lloyd was hurt, but not bitter.
 He knew that Macmillan had privately referred to him as the ‘middle class lawyer from Liverpool’, and even suggested that as a title for his memoirs.
 He led an inquiry into Conservative Party organisation, which would help the party win in 1970, and played a key role in helping Home succeed Macmillan.
 He returned to cabinet as lord privy seal and leader of the House of Commons, in which role he won universal respect.
 He returned to the backbenches in 1966, and in 1971 was elected speaker.

 As chancellor, Lloyd had something close to an impossible job.
 For all that, Lloyd was a more responsible chancellor than either Amory or Maudling.
 His tenure may have seen the greatest economic difficulties of the Macmillan years, but much worse was to come by the time Wilson and Heath took office.
 Undoubtedly, Macmillan treated him shabbily: for Edmund Dell, ‘a chancellor betrayed’.
-Still, Lloyd remains one of eight men to have been both chancellor and foreign secretary, albeit with the misfortune to hold both in uncertain times.
+Still, Lloyd remains one of nine men to have been both chancellor and foreign secretary, albeit with the misfortune to hold both in uncertain times.